avan1235/esp32-cam/README.md

 - ✅ provide custom environment for development on ESP32-CAM with Docker and CLion
 - ✅ implement ESP32 camera stream over websocket
-- ✅ implement ESP32 control stream over websocket
+- ✅ implement ESP32 control using REST API
+- ✅ add options to create access point or connect to an existing station
 - ✅ provide simple js client served by ESP32
 - ✅ provide sample of python client with opencv